Capital gains tax in Canada: what expats need to know

 Use these targeted breaks alongside timing and cross-border planning.

-Canada still taxes only half of most gains in 2025, with any inclusion-rate change deferred to January 1, 2026.
+Canada includes 50% of most capital gains in income in 2026.
+A previously proposed inclusion-rate increase was cancelled, so there is no scheduled 2026 inclusion-rate jump to plan around.
 Below, you’ll find what to do when selling, how the CRA wants it reported, and where tax treaties fit in.

 Selling Canadian property as a non-resident – what’s required?